• Skip to primary navigation

 Why use baking powder and baking soda together?

-In this recipe, I’ve found that baking soda encourages the cookies to spread out a little bit, while the baking powder gives them a little life and a chewy, fluffy texture.
+In this recipe, I've found that baking soda encourages the cookies to spread out a little bit, while the baking powder gives them a chewy, fluffy texture.

 Should I chill the cookie dough?